onsip/sipjs.com/content/guides/make-call.md

 ### Setup and Video Elements

 First we must create the files index.html, main.js, and style.css in the same folder.
-In the index.html file we need to include the SIP.js library, which can be downloaded [here](/download/), as well as the main.js file.
+In the index.html file we need to include the [SIP.js library](/download/), as well as the main.js file.

 A `<video>` element is need to display the video stream.
 The `<video>` element adds a standard way for browsers to display video over the internet without additional plugins.
 This makes `<video>` elements perfect for WebRTC.